hwqddddd/API_final_project/README.md

 the "mid" directory you can directly listen to the original midi file and transferred midi file that model has transferred.

-If you want to train the model: copy datasets_cyclegan.zip into directory named "datasets" in CycleGAN and unzip it and then following the command as follow:
+If you want to train the model: copy datasets_cyclegan.zip into directory named "datasets" in CycleGAN and unzip it and then run the command as follow:
 - Train a CycleGAN model:
 ```bash
 python main.py --dataset_A_dir='JC_J' --dataset_B_dir='JC_C' --type='cyclegan' --model='base' --sigma_d=0 --phase='train'